COVID-19 Vaccine Update: When will a COVID-19 vaccine be available?

 According to the CDC, there are currently 4 main types of vaccines that are given to young children in the United States.
 However, the development of the coronavirus vaccine may stray outside of these commonly used approaches.

-- Inactivated virus vaccines use a killed virus or bacteria; however, these vaccines are typically not as long-lasting as the live virus vaccines.
+2. Inactivated virus vaccines use a killed virus or bacteria; however, these vaccines are typically not as long-lasting as the live virus vaccines.
 Several doses or boosters of inactivated virus vaccines are typically needed to build up immunity.
-Examples include polio, Flu shot, and Hepatitis A.
+Examples include polio, flu shot, and hepatitis A.

-- Toxoid vaccines target bacteria that produce toxins in the body.
-These vaccines work by injecting weakened toxins (toxoids) into the body so that the body will produce the proper immune response if infected with a toxin from the disease.
+3. Toxoid vaccines target bacteria that produce toxins in the body.
+These vaccines work by injecting weakened toxins (toxoids) into the body.
 An example is the DTaP vaccine, which protects against diphtheria and tetanus.

 Phases of Vaccine Testing and Approval